LDSSA/ds-prep-course/README.md

 We provide you with some different channels to ask for help.

 tl;dr:
-* ask for help in the appropriate slack channels (see bellow)
+* ask for help in the appropriate slack channels (see below)
 * don't be shy
 * provide context when asking for help
 * be respectful and be nice :)